Vegan Blackberry Nice Cream

 How to:

-1. Peel and chop bananas the day before (or longer) and freeze in tupperware or plastic bags along with the blackberries.
+1. Peel and chop bananas the day before (or longer) and freeze in a freezer-safe container or plastic bags along with the blackberries.

 2. Remove frozen bananas and blackberries from freezer and blend in food processor with protein powder and ice.
 You can add liquid if it isn’t blending well but limit liquid for a thick consistency.